YoKummy/IoT-project/README.md

      hard: log and sqrt

 2. **IoT Integration**:
-   - A web interface (using Flask or Node.js) to adjust game settings like difficulty and timers remotely.
+   - A web interface (using Flask or Node.js) to adjust game settings like difficulty remotely.

 3. **Hardware Eject Mechanism**:
    - Use a rubber band-powered or traditional spring mechanism to eject a toy as a physical reward for correct answers.